jdalrymple/gitbeaker/README.md

 ### Sudo

-For private gitlab instances, administrators are able to impersonate users through the API.
+For private gitlab instances, administrators can impersonate users through the API.
 To do so, you have to set the 'Sudo' header on the services you want to impersonate the user for.

 For example, if you want to disable notifications for a specific user: